gitbls/sdm/Docs/Plugins.md

 * `--plugin samba:"shares=/home/bls/mysmbshares.conf"` &mdash; Append the provided share definitions to the end of the default /etc/samba/smb.conf
 * `--plugin samba:"workgroup=myworkgroup|shares=/home/bls/mysmbshares.conf"` &mdash; Use the default /etc/samba/smb.conf, set the workgroup name to *myworkgroup* and append the provided share definitions to /etc/samba/smb.conf

+### serial

+The `serial` plugin is used to configure the serial port.
+Although the `serial` setting on the `raspiconfig` plugin still works, as of 2023-12-28 it prompts, which is obviously annoying when you're in the middle of an sdm customize.

+There's a second issue in that the serial setting for the Pi5 is different than for other Pis, and raspi-config checks the system on which it is running, which can likely be incorrect when doing an sdm customize.

+The `serial` plugin addresses these issues.
+You can use it during a customize if you know the target hardware.
+Otherwise, when you burn the disk for a target system, you can run the plugin then to set it correctly for the target hardware.

+#### Arguments

+* **enableshell** &mdash; If set, enable a shell on the console serial port.
+* **pi5** &mdash; If set, configure the serial port for a Pi5
+* **pi5debug** &mdash; If set, configure the debug serial port for a Pi5

+#### Examples

+* `--plugin serial:enableshell` &mdash; Configure the serial port for a Pi other than a Pi5 and enable a login shell on it
+* `--plugin serial:pi5|enableshell` &mdash; Configure the serial port for a Pi5 and enable a login shell on it
+* `--plugin serial:pi5debug` &mdash; Configure the debug serial port for a Pi5

 ### system

 The `system` plugin is a collection of system-related configuration settings.
 You are responsible for using correct file types expected by each function (e.g., .conf, .rules, etc).
 The plugin does no checking/modification of file types.